 How it works

 Sessions are online via secure video call.
 I work with individuals and couples (60 minutes).
-Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.
-Fees are in USD; payment is by card or bank transfer.
+Before your first session, we have a free 15-minute call to see if this feels like the right fit for you.
+You can pay in any currency; payment is by card or bank transfer.
 There is no local record from our work, no involvement with Monaco's health system or any insurer, and no diagnosis code generated by what we do together.
 The work stays entirely private.